Acosta Group Releases Consumer Predictions for 2026

 Seventy-one percent of shoppers support stricter rules on artificial ingredients, and 62 percent believe more regulations are needed.

 The focus is shifting from adding SKUs to creating solutions that balance newness, utility, price and access.
-Private label and insurgent brands, along with legacy brand acquisitions, are expected to drive category growth.
+Acosta found that private label and insurgent brands, along with legacy brand acquisitions, are expected to drive category growth.

 The Shelby Report delivers complete grocery news and supermarket insights nationwide through the distribution of five monthly regional print and digital editions.
 Serving the retail food trade since 1967,...